JZschache/WikipediaParser/README.md

 		"name":"TimShell"
 	},
 	"contributorIp":null,
-	"text":"I am developing the AtlasShrugged section of Wikipedia as a test to push the envelope of what is possible with a wiki. [...], "patch":null,
+	"text":"I am developing the AtlasShrugged section of Wikipedia as a test to push [...], "patch":null,
 	"page":{
 		"id":"128",